jccpalmer/docs/starlight/src/content/docs/docker/deluge-vpn/deluge-vpn.md

 title: Deluge VPN
 ---

-# Deluge VPN

-## Overview
+import { Steps } from '@astrojs/starlight/components';

-### Background
+## Background

 This project sees a Deluge container route its traffic through a [Gluetun](/docker/gluetun) container's network.
 A more thorough write-up is available [here](https://www.jccpalmer.com/blog/deluge-docker-vpn).

 I set out on this project to create a [Deluge](https://deluge-torrent.org) container that would route through a virtual private network (VPN) and download files to my Network Attached Storage (NAS) server over the [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) or [Samba (SMB)](https://en.wikipedia.org/wiki/Samba_(software)) protocols, which I would then sort through manually depending on the file type.
 Or, I would let Deluge continue to seed the file nested behind a VPN.

-This project requires the use of Gluetun, the details for which you can find in my [Gluetun documentation](https://docs.jccpalmer.com/books/docker/chapter/gluetun-vpn-tunnel) chapter.
+This project requires the use of Gluetun, the details for which you can find in my [Gluetun documentation](gluetun/gluetun).

 Essentially, the way this works is that the Deluge Docker container is networked to the Gluetun container.
 This is done by having Gluetun handle Deluge's port configuraiton (default is port `8112`), which works because Deluge is networked to it.
 So when you go to `http://SERVERIP:8112`, you get the Deluge web UI with a different IP address than your public one.